Stomach (Gastric) Cancer Screening (PDQ®)

 See the following PDQ summaries for more information about stomach cancer:

-Stomach cancer rates in the United States have greatly decreased since 1930.
-The reasons for this are not known, but may have to do with better food storage or changes in the diet, such as lower salt intake.
+In the United States, the number of new cases of stomach cancer has greatly decreased since 1930.
+The reasons for this are not clear, but may have to do with better food storage and changes in the diet, such as lower salt intake.

 Anything that increases the chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk to your doctor if you think you may be at risk for stomach cancer.
 Risk factors for stomach cancer include the following:

 - Having any of the following medical conditions: